 A participation fee will be charged to a student's account when participating on an athletic team.
 The participation fee will be assessed after the student has made the roster of a team.
 Students ineligible to play in games due to grades or to an OHSAA rule will be required to pay the participation fee if they have chosen to still be a member of the team.
 The only exemption that will be granted after billing, will be to students who have received season-ending injuries during the pre-season.
 Financial aide is available for participation fees.
-Please contact the business office for more information.
+Please send the payment to the business office or contact the business office for more information.